 You must first complete the Graduate School Application, which will provide you with a University ID number.
 Your academic department will access your completed Graduate Assistantship Application.

-Current Peace Corps Volunteers may send an unofficial DOS signed by your country director, to be replaced with the official DOS at Close of Service.
+Current Peace Corps Volunteers may send an unofficial Description of Service (DOS) signed by your country director, to be replaced with the official DOS at Close of Service.

 Beverly Beyer, Associate Director